-e) Research and Writing: Level II student will be expected to engage in independent research and writing as a part of their pastoral development and CPE training.
-This usually will involve doing specific reading of a selected text by the educator, writing a review of the text, and leading the CPE peer group in a discussion of the text.
+e) Research and Writing.
+Level II students will engage in independent research and writing as a part of their pastoral development and CPE training.
+This usually will involve doing specific reading of a selected text by the Educator, writing a review of the text, and leading the CPE peer group in a discussion of the text.
 Books are selected based on individual needs and learning interest.
 The book will be a part of the student's learning contract.
 Special research and writing may involve leading a didactic seminar with the peers.

-Level II Outcomes:
+Level II Outcomes

 The curriculum for CPE Level II addresses the development and integration of pastoral formation, pastoral competence, and pastoral reflection to a level of competence that permits students to attain professional certification and/or admission to Supervisory CPE.
-The educator's final evaluation will include a statement attesting to the competence demonstrated at the time of the evaluation.
+The Educator's Final Evaluation will include a statement attesting to the competence demonstrated at the time of the evaluation.

 Progression into Level II requires a level of competency in the Level I outcomes that permits the student to be building upon those competencies and no longer needing to address them as primary learning objectives.
-This is established through the educator's judgment documented in the written evaluation.
+This is established through the Educator's judgment documented in the written evaluation.

-At the conclusion of CPE, Level II students are able to:
+At the conclusion of CPE, Level II students are able to

-L2.1 articulate an understanding of the pastoral role that is congruent with one's personal and cultural values, basic assumptions, and personhood.
+L2.1 Articulate an understanding of the pastoral role that is congruent with one's personal and cultural values, basic assumptions, and personhood.

-- L2.2 provide pastoral ministry with diverse people, taking into consideration multiple elements of cultural and ethnic differences, social conditions, systems, justice, and applied clinical ethics issues without imposing one's own perspectives. - L2.3 demonstrate a range of pastoral skills, including listening/attending, empathic reflection, conflict resolution/transformation, confrontation, crisis management, and appropriate use of religious/spiritual resources. - L2.4 assess the strengths and needs of those served, grounded in theology and using an understanding of the behavioral sciences. - L2.5 manage ministry and administrative function in terms of accountability, productivity, self-direction, and clear, accurate professional communication. - L2.6 demonstrate competent use of self in ministry and administrative function which includes: emotional availability, cultural humility, appropriate self- disclosure, positive use of power and authority, a non-anxious and non-judgmental presence, and clear and responsible boundaries.
+- L2.2 Provide pastoral ministry with diverse people, taking into consideration multiple elements of cultural and ethnic differences, social conditions, systems, justice, and applied clinical ethics issues without imposing one's own perspectives. - L2.3 Demonstrate a range of pastoral skills, including listening/attending, empathic reflection, conflict resolution/transformation, confrontation, crisis management, and appropriate use of religious/spiritual resources. - L2.4 Assess the strengths and needs of those served, grounded in theology, and using an understanding of the behavioral sciences. - L2.5 Manage ministry and administrative function in terms of accountability, productivity, self-direction, and clear, accurate professional communication. - L2.6 Demonstrate competent use of self in ministry and administrative function which includes emotional availability, cultural humility, appropriate self- disclosure, positive use of power and authority, a non-anxious and non-judgmental presence, and clear and responsible boundaries.

-- L2.7 establish collaboration and dialogue with peers, authorities, and other professionals. - L2.8 demonstrates self-supervision through realistic self-evaluation of pastoral functioning. - L2.9 By the end of Level II, students will be able to demonstrated awareness of the Common Qualifications and Compentenices for Professional Chaplains.
+- L2.7 Establish collaboration and dialogue with peers, authorities, and other professionals. - L2.8 Demonstrates self-supervision through realistic self-evaluation of pastoral functioning. - L2.9 By the end of Level II, students will be able to demonstrate awareness of the Common Qualifications and Competencies for Professional Chaplains.